 It all began in 2016, when the Kyoto distillery claimed the title of Japan’s very first artisanal Gin maker.
 The distillery’s flagship, Ki No Bi, utilized local ingredients around Kyoto, and used a unique production method, which saw the botanicals distilled separately in groups, before being blended together.

 The following year, in 2017, Suntory and Nikka released their own Japanese craft Gins, featuring Japanese botanicals like yuzu, sakura blossoms, green tea, and sansho pepper.
 The Gins went global, now sold across Europe, the US, and Asia.
+And all these spirits at affordable prices: Suntory is even a part of our selection of best Gins under $50!

 The most recent stage of this continuing boom has seen small Shochu and Sake makers turn to Gin-making, following in the footsteps of the drinks giants before them.
 To enter the competition powerfully, these small distillers started using truly unusual botanicals in each recipe.